phinguyen44/BADS_Project/README.md

 ### Evaluate

-1. Log loss error or Brier score or custom penalty function
-2. Cost-sensitive learning
+1. Cost-sensitive learning (custom cost-function)

 ## Variables (what to change)